-He has taken 0 shots and sports an average of 0.0 points per game during his 0 games.
-Bernie Federko hasn’t spent any time in the penalty box and has yet to put one past the opposing goalie on the campaign.
-Federko has earned a plus/minus of 0 while having 0 pts.
-He has 0 assists and he also has accounted for a shooting % of 0.0%.
+He has attempted 0 shots at the net and has an average of 0.0 points per contest in his 0 times on the ice.
+Federko hasn’t spent any time in the sin bin and he hasn’t put one past the opposing goalie for the season.
+He has accounted for a +/- of 0 and he has 0 points.
+Federko has compiled 0 assists and he also has earned a shooting percentage of 0.0%.

 Bernie Federko is a name that resonates with hockey enthusiasts and is synonymous with skill, perseverance, and impressive career achievements.
 As a celebrated hockey player, Federko’s NHL career is noteworthy not just for the stats he accumulated but also for the impact he had on the teams he played for and the sport itself.
 This article delves into the highlights of Bernie Federko’s NHL career, providing insights into his stats, his journey to the Hockey Hall of Fame, and his lasting legacy.